Guilt & Regret ~ Messages from the Past

 Complex and deep, distinct in their qualities, both emotions are about loss.
-Both are akin to sadness as the wise Mr. Thoreau wrote.
+Both are akin to sadness.
 Both, as all emotions do, rely very much on the cognitive narratives we construct as we live.
 Guilt and regret belong in the category I call, emotions of comparison and the moral emotions.
-Much of their life force is derived from our mental comparisons with the lives of others – what should and should not be.
+Much of their life force is derived from our mental comparisons with the lives of others – and often, the context of the times we live in.

 Guilt

-Intuiting some guidelines from Jung’s thinking, it’s instructive to understand that guilt nearly always has a strong social context.
-The collective mores of the historic times are always changing and influencing the experience of guilt passed down in a culture.
-For example, many people today can release a collective sigh of relief that prohibitions on same-sex marriage have been slowly unraveling in most Western cultures.
-While the U.S. has a long way to go to achieve legal equality for LGBTQ citizens, state-sponsored guilt about gay life may be at last coming to an end.
+Intuiting some guidelines from Jung’s thinking, it’s instructive to understand that guilt often has a strong social context.
+The collective norms of the times are always changing and influencing the experience of guilt passed down in a culture.

 Guilt Taps me on the Shoulder